 In these four class action lawsuits, judges found that the arbitration provision in the installment loan agreement contracts at issue was enforceable, requiring the borrower to engage in a private, binding arbitration process instead of immediately suing in court.

-Sanders said arbitration clauses are common practice in loan agreements, mandating a neutral third party to act as a judge and make a final decision about the dispute instead of going to court.
+Saunders said arbitration clauses are common practice in loan agreements, mandating a neutral third party to act as a judge and make a final decision about the dispute instead of going to court.

-“They deprive us of access to our system of justice, deprive us of our constitutional rights to act with the courts and are a way for companies that violate the law to avoid accountability,” Sanders said.
+“They deprive us of access to our system of justice, deprive us of our constitutional rights to act with the courts and are a way for companies that violate the law to avoid accountability,” Saunders said.

 District of Columbia Attorney General Karl Racine filed a lawsuit against OppFi in April 2021, claiming that OppFi is a “predatory lender.”